 We collaborate to promote sustainable development beyond our own doors

 To monitor our suppliers’ sustainability performance, dormakaba periodically runs on-site audits and off-site assessments for suppliers considered high-risk.
 This group makes up around 10% of our supplier base.
-During the financial year 2020/21 we have assessed 145 high-risk suppliers in partnership with EcoVadis as part of our Supplier Engagement Program.
+Since the launch of our collaboration with EcoVadis, 18.7% of the high-risk suppliers have been assessed, as part of our Supplier Engagement Program.

 We support and respect human rights for all people as outlined in the UN Guiding Principles on Business and Human Rights and the dormakaba Statement of Commitment on Human Rights.
 Our commitment to respect human rights extends to all individuals throughout the value chain, and we use the relationships with co-manufacturers, independent suppliers, and other business partners to encourage and promote the principles of the Statement of Commitment on Human Rights throughout our network.

 We are fully committed to upholding the principles of and adherence to international conventions, laws and our internal rules and regulations to eradicate slavery and human trafficking from all areas of life.
 The dormakaba Modern Slavery Statement sets out the steps we have taken to ensure that modern slavery practices, and in particular child labor and forced labor are not taking place in our supply chains or in any part of our businesses.

 United Nations Global Compact initiative